 - durable medical equipment

-If you want to know your Medicare-approved amount for these specific services, such as chemotherapy or bariatric surgery, you’ll need to speak with your provider directly.
+If you want to know your Medicare-approved amount for these specific services, such as chemotherapy or bariatric surgery, speak with your provider directly.

 Medicare Part A has a separate fee schedule for hospitalization.
-These costs kick in after the $1,408 deductible has been met and are based on how many days you spend in the hospital.
-These amounts apply for each benefit period and include:
+These costs kick in after the $1,484 deductible has been met and are based on how many days you spend in the hospital.

 - $0 coinsurance for days 1 through 60

-- $704 coinsurance per “lifetime reserve day” for days 91 and beyond
+- $742 coinsurance per lifetime reserve day for days 91 and beyond

 - 100 percent of the costs once your lifetime reserve days have been used up

-Medicare will pay all the approved costs outside of your coinsurance while hospitalized, except for when you run out of lifetime reserve days.
-However, if you are enrolled in a Medigap policy, you may be covered for Part A out-of-pocket costs.
+Medicare will pay all the approved costs above your coinsurance amounts until you run out of lifetime reserve days.

 After you have met your Part B deductible, Medicare will pay its portion of the approved amount.
-However, under Part B, you still owe 20 percent of the Medicare-approved amount for your services.
-The exception to this is if you are enrolled in a Medigap policy that covers your Part B coinsurance costs.
+However, under Part B, you still owe 20 percent of the Medicare-approved amount for all covered items and services.

-questions for your doctor that may help lessen your costs
+Questions you can ask your doctor that may help lessen costs

 You can save money on your Medicare approved costs by asking your doctor the following questions before you receive services:

 - Are you a participating provider?
-Make sure that your provider is a participating provider who has agreed to accept assignment for your services.
+Make sure that your provider participates in Medicare has agreed to accept assignment.

-- Do you charge an excess charge for your services?
-Visiting non-participating providers that charge excess charges can increase your medical costs.
+- Do you charge any excess charges for your services?
+Visiting nonparticipating providers who bill excess charges can increase your medical costs.

 - Are you an in-network or out-of-network provider for my plan?
-If you are enrolled in a Medicare Advantage PPO or HMO plan, your services could be more expensive if you are using out-of-network providers.
+If you are enrolled in a Medicare Advantage PPO or HMO plan, your services could be more expensive if you go to out-of-network providers.

 - Do you offer discounts or incentives for your services?
-Most Medicare Advantage plans are sold by larger insurance companies, who may offer further incentives to utilize their medical centers.
+Most Medicare Advantage plans are sold by larger insurance companies and may offer further incentives to utilize their preferred medical centers.

-Medigap supplement plans are beneficial for people who need help paying Medicare costs, such as deductibles, copayments, and coinsurance.
+Medigap plans can be beneficial for people who need help paying Medicare costs, such as deductibles, copayments, and coinsurance.
 But did you know that some Medigap policies also help cover the cost of services above and beyond your Medicare-approved amount?

 When a non-participating provider renders services that cost more than the Medicare-approved amount, they can charge you the excess amount.
 These excess charges can cost up to an additional 15 percent of the Medicare-approved amount.
 If you have a Medigap plan, this amount may be included in your coverage.

 Not all Medigap plans offer this coverage: only plans F and G do.
-However, Medigap plan F is no longer for sale to new Medicare beneficiaries.
+However, Medigap plan F is no longer open to beneficiaries who became eligible for Medicare after January 1, 2020.
 If you are already enrolled in this plan you can continue to use it, otherwise, you will need to enroll in plan G to cover those excess charges.

 The first step in figuring out your Medicare-approved amount is making sure that your doctor or provider accepts assignment.
-You can use the “Find Medicare physicians & other clinicians” tool on Medicare’s website to double-check.
+You can use the Medicare physician finding tool to double check.

 Finally, the best way to determine the Medicare-approved amount for a service is to ask your provider directly.
 They can give you all the information you need based on the services you are looking to receive.